scottgroup/snoGloBe/MANUAL.md

 ![alt_tag](ressources/sliding_windows_combination.png)

-The input features will be extracted for each individual windows.
+The input features will be extracted for each individual window.
 The snoRNA features are the window sequence and the relative position of the window in the snoRNA.
 The target features are the window sequence, the position of the window (exon and/or intron and whether the exon is a 5' or 3' UTR) and the biotype of the potential target.